-Alternate flow
+Alternate flow 2

 - 1. User loads up Beer Advisor

-- 2. User selects a region
+- 2. User inputs a type

-- 3. User inputs a type
+- 3. User inputs an alcohol content

-- 4. User inputs an alcohol content
+- 4. The specific combination of type and alcohol content is impossible, so the beer cannot be found

-- 5. The specific combination is impossible, so the beer cannot be found
+- 5. The system searches for similar beers.

-- 6. The system returns an empty list saying that no beers exists
+- 6. The system returns a message saying that no beers exist but presents the user with the list of similar beers.

 - 7. The system then prompts the user for a new query

 - 8. The user exits the system